On Learning To Be A Strategist. “The 10-minute Strategist” Book Review

 Some strategic tools, such as SWOT, are well known.
 Turner offers critique and history (did you know that the consultancy that invented SWOT stopped using it?) and suggests for each school the tools or framework with which you can most effectively deploy it.

 Throughout, Turner uses examples or guidelines at three timescales.
 One running example demands a strategy within 10 minutes, because lives are at immediate risk.
 The second is guidance on how to lead people through a two-day long strategy workshop.
-The third is how to extend that into strategy formation for steering very large very complex organisations, with entrenched interests and fiefdoms, towards working to shared, long-term goals.
+The third is how to extend that into strategy formation in the context of very large very complex organisations, with entrenched interests and fiefdoms.

 The 10-minute timescale —strategy for a single day— may surprise you.
-It is, probably, the key idea that can help you become a strategist.
+Yet it is the key idea that can help you become a strategist!
 At very, very best you could get two chances in your lifetime to develop a large-scale strategy.
 That’s not even enough practice for you to get past the “newbie” level of mistakes.
-This is surely one reason why large strategies are at least as famous for their failures as their successes.
+This is surely one reason why large strategies are more famous for their failures than their successes.

 Turner’s proposition then, is that by determined practice in applying his ten strategic questions right now, on your present daily challenges, you can become, even early in life, the kind of thinker who when faced with the big challenges has already mastered the skills of how to find and develop winning strategies.